Anticorticotropin

 An anticorticotropin, or anticorticotrophin, is a drug which opposes the actions of corticotropin-releasing hormone (CRH) and/or adrenocorticotropic hormone (ACTH) in relation to their stimulatory effects on the adrenal glands, or which otherwise suppresses steroid hormone production in the adrenal glands.
-They can be said to have anticorticotropic (or anticorticotrophic) effects, and are used to treat Cushing's syndrome, prostate cancer, hyperandrogenism, and other conditions.
+It can be said to have anticorticotropic (or anticorticotrophic) effects, and is used to treat Cushing's syndrome, prostate cancer, hyperandrogenism, and other conditions.

 Some examples of anticorticotropins include the following: